Jazz (word)

 Sheet music cover from 1916; spellings such as "jas", "jass" and "jasz" were seen until 1918.

 The origin of the word jazz is one of the most sought-after etymologies in modern American English.
 Interest in the word – named the Word of the Twentieth Century by the American Dialect Society – has resulted in considerable research and the linguistic history is well documented.
-"Jazz" originated in slang around 1912 on the West Coast.
+"Jazz" originated in slang around 1912 on the West Coast of the United States.
 The meaning varied, but the word did not initially refer to music.
 "Jazz" came to mean jazz music in Chicago around 1915.

 Etymology

 The similarity of "jazz" to "jasm", an obsolete slang term meaning spirit, energy, and vigor, and dated to 1860 in the Random House Historical Dictionary of American Slang (1979), suggests that "jasm" should be considered the leading candidate for the source of "jazz".

-The word "jasm" appeared in Josiah Gilbert Holland’s second novel, Miss Gilbert's Career (1860), and meant “lively," and was used to describe the "inexpressible personal force of the Yankee".
+According to the Oxford English Dictionary, the word "jasm" first appeared in Josiah Gilbert Holland’s second novel, Miss Gilbert's Career (1860), and meant “lively," and was used to describe the "inexpressible personal force of the Yankee".

 A link between the two words is supported by a February 18, 1916 article in the Daily Californian which used the spelling "jaz-m", although the context and other articles in the same newspaper from this period show that "jazz" was intended.